dkharazi/notes/content/notes/deep_learning/activation.md

 - The relu function is one of the most popular activation functions
 - The relu function is preferred over the sigmoid and tanh functions
-- Many functions, such as the sigmoid and tanh functions, have a problem with a vanishing gradient
+- The relu function doesn't have a problem with a vanishing gradient
-- This problem occurs for functions that map the real number line onto a small range, such as $(0,1)$ or $(-1,1)$
-- As a result, there are large regions of the input space that are mapped to an extremely small range
+- Specifically, it doesn't have the property of *squashing* the input space into a small region
-- In these regions of the input space, even a large change in the input will produce a small change in the output - hence the gradient is vanishing
-- Consequently, learning becomes slow for these functions
-- This problem is fixed by the relu function because it has a reduced likelihood of a vanishing gradient
-- Specifically, the relu function enforces constant derivative values equal to $1$ if $a>0$ and $0$ if $a \le 0$
 - Even though half of the input space is $0$ for the relu activation function, we usually don't have to worry about the vanishing gradient because $a>0$ for most cases
 - Meaning, the relu function is computationally faster than the sigmoid and tanh functions

 ![reluderivative](/img/derivative_relu.svg)

+- The relu function enforces constant derivative values equal to $1$ if $a>0$ and $0$ if $a \le 0$
+- This property also makes it faster to learn
 - The relu function has the disadvantage of having dying cells, which limits the capacity of the network
 - This can be fixed using a variant of the relu, like leaky relu or elu